FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Pandas (python)/Pandas.md

 ## `loc` method

-With the `loc` method we can filter rows that meet a condition related to their values for some columns:
+With  `loc` method we can filter rows that meet a condition related to their values for some columns:

 ```python
 House_Price_Data.loc[ House_Price_Data.price < 500000 , : ]